AlexIoannides/aitoolz/README.md

 # aitoolz

 Various Python tools, by Alex Ioannides (AI).
-Some of them might be useful for artificial intelligence and all that...
+Some of them might be useful for artificial intelligence, some of them might not.